rancher/rancher-docs/docs/how-to-guides/new-user-guides/kubernetes-clusters-in-rancher-setup/set-up-cloud-providers/amazon.md

 To migrate from an in-tree cloud provider to the out-of-tree AWS cloud provider, you must stop the existing cluster's kube controller manager and install the AWS cloud controller manager.
 There are many ways to do this.
 Refer to the official AWS documentation on the [external cloud controller manager](https://cloud-provider-aws.sigs.k8s.io/getting_started/) for details.

-If it's acceptable to have some downtime, you can [switch to an external cloud provider](#using-out-of-tree-aws-cloud-provider), which removes in-tree components and then deploy charts to install the AWS cloud controller manager.
+If it's acceptable to have some downtime, you can [switch to an external cloud provider](#using-the-out-of-tree-aws-cloud-provider), which removes in-tree components and then deploy charts to install the AWS cloud controller manager.

 If your setup can't tolerate any control plane downtime, you must enable leader migration.
 This facilitates a smooth transition from the controllers in the kube controller manager to their counterparts in the cloud controller manager.
 Refer to the official AWS documentation on [Using leader migration](https://cloud-provider-aws.sigs.k8s.io/getting_started/) for more details.

-:::note Important
+:::note Important:
 The Kubernetes [cloud controller migration documentation](https://kubernetes.io/docs/tasks/administer-cluster/controller-manager-leader-migration/#before-you-begin) states that it's possible to migrate with the same Kubernetes version, but assumes that the migration is part of a  Kubernetes upgrade.
 Refer to the Kubernetes documentation on [migrating to use the cloud controller manager](https://kubernetes.io/docs/tasks/administer-cluster/controller-manager-leader-migration/) to see if you need to customize your setup before migrating.
 Confirm your [migration configuration values](https://kubernetes.io/docs/tasks/administer-cluster/controller-manager-leader-migration/#default-configuration).
 If your cloud provider provides an implementation of the Node IPAM controller,  you also need to [migrate the IPAM controller](https://kubernetes.io/docs/tasks/administer-cluster/controller-manager-leader-migration/#node-ipam-controller-migration).
 :::